-- Students in first and second grades will be dropped off near the flagpoles and will enter from the door near the Early Childhood playground.
+- Students in first through fourth grades will be dropped off at the Lower School entrance.
 Students will be required to independently open and close the car doors. - Lower School students will remain in classrooms until notified by SchoolPass that their cars have arrived, at which time they will exit through the Lower School carpool deck doors.